If you’re just starting out or are a seasoned professional, it’s important to have good quality tools that will last and do your job well.

 The slide hammer is used to move heavy metal parts, such as ball joints and axles.
 The tool consists of two arms that are connected by a rod or bar with the top arm fixed in place.
 When you push down on the lower arm it moves up pushing against an object and forcing it to slide out from its position.

-These are not required primarily but will come handy when you start working on various types of projects.
+These are not required primarily but will come in handy when you start working on various types of projects.

 Gloves are essential items for repair and maintenance work.
 They keep your hands from getting dirty, which saves you time in the long run when cleaning up after a job is done.